hieupham19-hcmus/PathFinding/README.md

 To use the pathfinding tool, you'll need to specify the input file and the search algorithm you wish to use.
 The tool is executed from the command line as follows:

 *Tabspace* ./pathfinding.exe --input <input_file> --search <search_algorithm>

-### Search Types

-The tool supports the following search algorithms:

-- `astar`: A* Search Algorithm
-- `greedy`: Greedy Best First Search Algorithm
-- `dijkstra`: Dijkstra's Algorithm
-- `dynamic`: A Dynamic version of the A* Search Algorithm

 ## Pathfinding Algorithm Usage Guide (use Source code)
 ### Setting Up the Environment